 Teaching methods include lectures, practical laboratories and computer laboratories.
 The part of this course is a project and a presentation of results in power point.
 Course is taking advantage of e-learning (Moodle) system.

 Assesment methods and criteria linked to learning outcomes

 0-10 points - written test in laboratory, (optional part),

-0-15 points – elaboration of individual study,
+0-15 points – elaboration of individual project,

 Language of instruction

 2 Synchronous Digital Hierarchy - SDH.
-Recommendation ITU-T about SDH, multiplex structure SDH, frame STM-1 structure, synchronous multiplexing STM-1 to STM-4, SDH generation.
+Recommendation ITU-T about SDH, multiplex structure of SDH, frame STM-1 structure, synchronous multiplexing STM-1 to STM-4, SDH generation.